 There is a lack of film or documentary about Muslim and Islamic history in general, let alone films that are accurate, reliable, inspiring, or educational.
-Here are some from the Alchemiya collection that you can watch today.
+Here is a great selection from Alchemiya that you can watch today.

 By Basmah Ali